-Large Georgian Antique Mahogany Extending Dining Table.
-Dating from around 1800 this beautiful large Georgian antique dining table is made from mahogany.
-It consists of two side tables with drop leaves that when lifted join together and, with the addition of the extra leaf, become a large dining table.
+Large Georgian Antique Mahogany Extending Dining Table Dating from around 1800 having two side tables with drop leaves that when lifted join together and, with the addition of the extra leaf, become a large dining table.
 With the various configurations possible it is a very versatile piece and would fittingly grace any dining room.
 The solid mahogany top is beautifully figured and stands on eight elegantly shaped legs with pad feet.
 The gate leg action of the internal legs allows easy access for chairs when fully extended.
 This antique dining table has been later adapted to this very unique and practical design.

 Large Regency Mahogany Extending Antique Dining Table.
-This very impressive antique Regency mahogany dining Table dates from around 1830.
-It has a solid mahogany top with rounded corners and a moulded edge along with two central removable leaves.
-A deep apron skirts the two console ends and sits above the eight beautifully turned reeded legs that support the entire table.
+The deep apron skirts the two console ends and sits above the eight beautifully turned reeded legs that support the entire table.
 The legs are finished with brass cup castors and four of the legs are set back from the edge allowing chairs to seat comfortably at the table without restriction.
 Not only can the dining table be used as two separate, and very attractive, console tables when not in use, it is also large enough to seat ten – twelve people when fully extended.
 Ideal for those special occasions!

 19th Century Extending Table, the ideal size for most homes as it has a single central removable leaf and finished with brown porcelain castors.
 A great, practical table with the character expected in an antique.